 Cutaneous Histiocytoma in Dogs

-By Malcolm Weir, DVM, MSc, MPH; Joan Rest, BVSc, PhD, MRCPath, MRCVS
+By Krista Williams, BSc, DVM, CCRP; Malcolm Weir, DVM, MSc, MPH; Joan Rest, BVSc, PhD, MRCPath, MRCVS

 What are histiocyte cells and what do they do?

-A cutaneous histiocytoma (not to be confused with histiocytosis) is a common benign (harmless) tumor of Langerhans cells.
-In their early stages, over the first one to found weeks, they grow rapidly.
-During this period of rapid growth, they often ulcerate and may become infected.
+A cutaneous histiocytoma (not to be confused with histiocytosis) is a common, harmless (benign) tumor of Langerhans cells.
+In the tumor’s early stages, over the first one to four weeks, the cells grow rapidly.
+During this rapid growth, they often ulcerate and may become infected.
 Later, they may regress spontaneously.

 What do we know about the cause?